 My life is lived in synergy with essential oils; their aroma seeps into all corners of my home, and come from my many daily rituals.

 I have a home lab which naturally (and unintentionally) scents the home with whatever materials are inspiring me.
-I also have a diffuser set to release an aroma morning and evening; currently I am enjoying diffusing Omani frankincense and Poetica’s Verdure (our first creation together).
+I also have a diffuser set to release an aroma morning and evening; currently I am enjoying diffusing Poetica’s Frankincence & Wild Mint blend, the first scent we developed together.

 After showering, I apply a body oil which I make to suit my skin's needs.
 It usually includes rose, neroli or immortelle.
 I scent my hand soaps and cleansers with purifying citrus oils grounded in herbaceous or floral notes.